Dionera/laravel-beanstalkd-admin-ui/README.md

 ## Older versions of PHP and Laravel

-If your not on PHP 7 or Laravel 5.5 yet, please check out the [legacy branch](https://github.com/Dionera/laravel-beanstalkd-admin-ui/tree/php5).
+If you're not on PHP 7 or Laravel 5.5 yet, please check out the [legacy branch](https://github.com/Dionera/laravel-beanstalkd-admin-ui/tree/php5).
 No new features will be added to this branch.
 Bugfixes will still get backported.

 ## Live Updating